spicerp/PresidentRPG/README.md

 # PresidentRPG
-Presidential RPG for Intro to Java Class
+Presidential RPG Project for Intro to Java Class